Publications & Events

 * 10-minute play "Common Tongues" was among nine shorts selected for staged readings at Mill Valley Public Library's February Shorts Festival!
-Thanks to Lavinia Spalding, who first published this as a short story in The Best Women's Travel Writing 2011, and to playwriting teachers, Lynne Kaufmann and Dyke Garrison, who guided "translation" for the stage.
+Thanks to Lavinia Spalding, who first published this as a short story in The Best Women's Travel Writing 2011.
 At Creekside Room Tuesday February 23, 2016 at 7:00 PM Pacific Standard Time

 * Pints & Prose, March 17, 2015, 6-9pm, Peri's Fairfax, Guest Reader with the Tuesday Night Writers, followed by Open Mic, strictly 5 minutes, then Live Music.